Dyukta/taskify/README.md

 # Taskify

-Taskify is a collaborative task management platform built to support real team workflows with project organization, task tracking, role-based access, and analytics.
+Taskify is a full stack collaborative task management platform designed for teams to organize projects, assign work and track progress through a structured workflow system.

-The goal was to build something that feels modern and intuitive like Linear, Trello and Asana while keeping the architecture scalable and production oriented.
+It is built to reflect real team usage patterns with role based access control, task tracking and a live dashboard for project visibility.

 live link : https://taskify-livid-eta.vercel.app/login